This may sound too obvious, but if you need help, ASK YOUR TEACHER!

 - How to Study - Great for students wishing to improve their study skills.

-- Virginia Tech's Study Skills site - Many helpful strategies.
+- Effective Study Skills - Many helpful strategies.

 - Study Guides and Strategies